-In adults and juveniles, 12% 'severe' mortality and 33% reported 'significant' mortality but 43% reported sublethal effects.
+In adults and juveniles, 12% of the results 'severe' mortality and 33% reported 'significant' mortality but 43% reported sublethal effects.
 However, 'severe' mortality was reported in 31% of the results from early life stages, and 'significant' mortality in 57% of the results.